COSC-499-W2025/capstone-project-team-7/logs/teamLogs/README.md

 ### What went well
 - Implementing the AES-GCM EncryptionService, updating environment docs, completing the demo recording, and supporting teammates all came together smoothly once the environment was properly configured.

+- Implemented Client Session Expiry handling with refresh tokens, improving security and reliability.

 ### Challenges
 - Environment conflicts, PEP-668 restrictions, multiple demo retakes, and debugging Vlad’s cloning-related `.env.example` issue made parts of the week slower and more complex than expected.

+- Making sure the system considers different contributors correctly when calculating contribution metrics and labelling a project as collaborative or solo.

 ## **Next Steps**
 - Winter break